790 child marriages stopped in Maharashtra during pandemic: Govt | Business

 790 child marriages stopped in Maharashtra during pandemic: Govt

-As many as 790 child marriages have been prevented in Maharashtra during the COVID-19 pandemic so far, Women and Child Development Minister Yashomati Thakur said on Thursday.She was speaking to reporters after the state government, UNICEF and NGO Akshay Centre launched a new campaign to bring down the number of such marriages further.
-According to Rajeshwari Chandrasekar of UNICEF, Maharashtra is among the top five states in terms of incidence of child marriage in the country.
+As many as 790 child marriages have been prevented in Maharashtra during the period of the COVID-19 pandemic, Women and Child Development Minister Yashomati Thakur said on Thursday.She was speaking to reporters after the state government, UNICEF and NGO Akshara Centre launched a new campaign to bring down the number of such marriages further.

 - Country: